Walking for health and fitness can be easily combined with going to work, school, shopping or walking the dog.

 Starting a walking programme

 If you’re looking to start walking regularly to improve your health and fitness, then following a walking plan is a good way to start.
 It allows you to build up the length and intensity of your walks gradually, and is achievable for people of all ages and levels of fitness.
-Walking Plans and advice on how to get started can be found on the Walking for Health and Ramblers websites.
+You can find walking plans and advice on how to get started on the Walking for Health and Ramblers websites.

 Zing Somerset is a motivational tool to help you start and sustain physical activity.
 You simply sign in, pick your activity and log how many minutes you've done.
 There are also monthly challenges to try, or you can find new activities and places to do physical activity around Somerset.